The Heartbroke Kid: Plot

 Principal Skinner is looking for a company to sign a vending machine contract with Springfield Elementary, with half of the machine's profits going to the school.
-He looks at suggestions of a gumbo machine from the Sea Captain that seriously burned the Sea Captain's hand and a request box from Gil and rejects them, until he gets a suggestion from Lindsey Naegle.
-The unhealthy vending machines sponsored by hip-hop artists are installed, and most of the students use the machines (save for Lisa, who protests their extremely high sugar content and artificial additives), but Bart is seen using it the most frequently.
-Due to the high fat and sugar content in the snacks, the high frequency with which he eats them, and the fact that he sold off his skateboard to Groundskeeper Willie (who starts using it and gets injured from falling down the stairs while on said skateboard) to buy snacks, after three weeks, Bart significantly gains weight and becomes obese and, during an in-show parody of the opening credits, he suffers a heart attack after slowly trying to make it home from school.
+After rejecting suggestions of a gumbo machine from the Sea Captain that seriously burned the Sea Captain's hand and a request box from Gil, Skinner is won over by Lindsey Naegle's suggestion of unhealthy vending machines sponsored by hip-hop artists.
+Most of the students use the machines (save for Lisa, who protests their extremely high sugar content and artificial additives), but Bart is seen using it the most frequently.
+After three weeks of gorging on the snacks, Bart significantly gains weight and becomes obese and, during an in-show parody of the opening credits, he suffers a heart attack after slowly trying to make it home from school.

-Bart sees Dr. Hibbert, who says that malted milk balls have clogged his arteries, and that a wad of Laffy Taffy is blocking his liver.
-He informs the family that Bart is addicted to junk food and tells Marge to put him on a diet, although the family's attendance at a milkshake festival fails to persuade him.
+Dr. Hibbert informs the family that Bart is addicted to junk food, noting that malted milk balls have clogged his arteries, and that a wad of Laffy Taffy is blocking his liver.
+Marge tries to put Bart on a diet, although the family's attendance at a milkshake festival fails to persuade him.
 Lisa discovers that Bart has been hiding junk food in the wall of his room, and the family stages an intervention.
 When Bart tries to run away, due to his widened and obese frame, he gets stuck in a fence and is caught by two representatives of a maximum security fat camp, Serenity Ranch.
-Bart ends up there with Apu, Rainier Wolfcastle (who was last seen fattening up for a movie), and Kent Brockman, and the camp's leader is none other than former U.S. Marine Tab Spangler (who is dealing with many anger issues).
+Bart ends up there with Apu, Rainier Wolfcastle (who was last seen fattening up for a movie), and Kent Brockman, and the camp's leader is none other than short-tempered former U.S. Marine Tab Spangler.
 However, whilst Bart is there, the family is faced with an expensive bill.
-To pay for the camp, the family converts their house into a youth hostel, which attracts German backpackers.
+To pay for the camp, the family converts their house into a youth hostel, which attracts German backpackers, who humiliate the family by making Homer sing and dance for change and forcing Marge and Lisa to clean intentional messes while pointing out America's problems one by one.